TeamMsgExtractor/msg-extractor/README.md

 This will produce a new folder named according to the date, time and subject of the message (for example "2013-07-24_0915 Example").
 The email itself can be found inside the new folder along with the attachments.
 As of version 0.2, it is capable of extracting both ASCII and Unicode data.

 The script uses <a href="http://www.decalage.info/python/olefileio">Philippe Lagadec's Python module</a> that reads Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format).
 This is the underlying format of Outlook's .msg files.
+This library currently supports up to Python 2.7.

 The script was built using <a href="http://www.fileformat.info/format/outlookmsg/index.htm">Peter Fiskerstrand's documentation of the .msg format</a>.  <a href="http://www.dimastr.com/redemption/utils.htm">Redemption's discussion of the different property types used within Extended MAPI</a> was also useful.